ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 	- You should end your last run ~2min before the time limit, to allow sufficient time to rename and submit the map files

 10. Your score will given by choosing the highest score between:
-    - The sum of the best run/attempt in each task within levels 1 and/or 2
+    - **[New]** The best mapping score of all runs/attempts (levels 1-3) added with the best score of all level 1 and/or 2 navigation runs/attempts
     - The best run/attempt of level 3

 11. You need to include everything you need for running your demo in your code submission, aside from any python environments.
 You are not allowed to change anything in the submission files at the time of demo except for the calibrated wheel and camera parameters (baseline.txt, scale.txt, intrinsic.txt, distCoeffs.txt) and will have to run the submission as-is.